Victoria University Coastal Ecology Lab

 The Victoria University Coastal Ecology Laboratory in Wellington’s Island Bay supports the School of Biological Sciences’ coastal ecology research.

-The Victoria University Coastal Ecology Laboratory (VUCEL) is an active research facility, supporting research excellence in coastal ecology in the School of Biological Sciences.
-VUCEL is in Island Bay, only 8km from the University's main campus.
+The Coastal Ecology Laboratory, Victoria University of Wellington (VUCEL) is an active research facility, supporting research excellence in coastal ecology in the School of Biological Sciences.
+The laboratory is in Island Bay, only 8km from the University's main campus.

 Our award-winning facility overlooks the spectacular exposed rocky reef systems of the Taputeranga Marine Reserve, and has extensive views across Cook Strait to the South Island.